jdbruijn/dotfiles/README.md

 ## Install

 > [!CAUTION]
 > Use at your own risk!
 These dotfiles install software and update macOS settings.
 Always read the code and settings before using these dotfiles.
+These dotfiles are only tested and used on the latest macOS version.

-Install the dotfiles using Git and the bootstrap script.
+Install the dotfiles using Git and the installation script.
+The dotfiles will be installed in `$HOME/.config/dotfiles` and linked to the `HOME` directory as needed.
+During the the synchronisation step of the installation, non-excluded files will be deleted from the destination directory, `$HOME/.config/dotfiles`, to prevent lingering dotfiles.

 ```shell
 $ git clone https://github.com/jdbruijn/dotfiles.git